-To support certain Credentialing Standards between the recredentialing cycles, Empire has established an ongoing monitoring program.
-The Credentialing Department performs ongoing monitoring to help ensure continued compliance with Credentialing Standards and to assess for occurrences that may reflect issues of substandard professional conduct and competence.
-To achieve this, the Credentialing Department will review periodic listings/reports within thirty (30) calendar days of the time they are made available from the various sources including, but not limited to, the following:
+To support certain credentialing standards between the recredentialing cycles, Empire has established an ongoing monitoring program.
+Credentialing performs ongoing monitoring to help ensure continued compliance with credentialing standards and to assess for occurrences that may reflect issues of substandard professional conduct and competence.
+To achieve this, the credentialing department will review periodic listings/reports within thirty (30) calendar days of the time they are made available from the various sources including, but not limited to, the following:

 - 1. Office of the Inspector General (OIG)

 - 2. Federal Medicare/Medicaid Reports

 - 3. Office of Personnel Management (OPM)

 - 4. State licensing Boards/Agencies

-- 5. Member/Customer Services Departments
+- 5. Covered Individual/Customer Services Departments

 - 6. Clinical Quality Management Department (including data regarding complaints of both a clinical and nonclinical nature, reports of adverse clinical events and outcomes, and satisfaction data, as available)

 - 7. Other internal Empire Departments

-- 8. Any other information received from sources deemed reliable by Empire.
+- 8. Any other verified information received from appropriate sources